Javadkarami-com/Discord-account-handler/README.md

 # Starting app ▶️
 Open Directory of App and open your Terminal/CMD </br>
 Type `node index.js` to start app with node.js
-# hope you enjoy it 💓
+# hope you enjoy it 💓⭐
+Don't forget to start repository